Daandelange/kirby3-simplestats/README.md

 ****

-## Configuration
+### Configuration

 *Soon...*

-For now, check the comments in `options.php`, not recommended to change the default behaviour yet.
+For now, check the comments in `options.php`, while it's not recommended to change the default behaviour yet.

+#### Language setup
+Multilanguage websites are supported, but there's only 1 counter for all languages.
+Also, the panel view has not been translated.

-### Legal configuration
+#### Legal configuration
 Depending on your local laws, you might need to sit down and define how personal visitor data is handled.
 You might want to inspect the source code to know what's going on in details.
 As the license states, there's no guarantee whatsoever.

-## Options
+### Options

 *Soon...*